thevishalchothe/servlet-jsp-examples/README.md

-# servlets-tutorial-series 🚀
+# servlets-tutorial-examples 🚀

-servlets-tutorial-series showcases a variety of projects focused on demonstrating core concepts and operations using Java Servlets. 📘🚀
+The `servlets-tutorial-examples` showcases a variety of hands-on projects focused on demonstrating the core concepts and operations using Java Servlets. 📘🚀

 ## Project Architecture 📂